A generalisation of simple Harnack curves: Generalised Harnack curves with a single hyperbolic node

-Two projectively equivalent tropical polynomial of degree $\Delta$ give the same tropical curves, but the converse is not true in general.
-It only holds on the subspace of polynomials for which every tropical monomial dominate the others for at least one point.
-This is easily seen to be a closed polyhedral domain in $\mathbb{RP}^{k-1} $, where $k$ is the number of integer point in $\Delta$.
-Tropical curves of degree $\Delta$ will always be seen as point in this polyhedral domain.
+\begin{Proposition} Let $h: C \rightarrow \mathbb{R}^2$ be a tropical Harnack curve with Newton polygon $\Delta$.
+Assume moreover that $h(C)$ has a single node $n$ that is hyperbolic, see Definition \ref{def:tropedgeleafnode}.
+Then, the parallelogram $n^\vee$ dual to $n$ in $\Sub_{h(C)}$ has exactly three of its vertices on the boundary of $\Delta$; these three vertices are distributed on two sides of $\Delta$ that intersect at smooth vertex $\vv$ of $\Delta$. \end{Proposition}

+\begin{proof} Suppose to the contradiction that $n^\vee$ has at least two vertices $v_1$ and $v_2$ in the interior of $\Delta$.
+Consider the polygonal domain $P\subset\Delta$ obtained by taking the union of $n^\vee$ with all $2$-cells of $\Sub_{h(C)}$ having either $v_1$ or $v_2$ as a vertex.
+The only lattice points in the interior of $P$ are $v_1$ and $v_2$.
+It follows that the subset in $h(C)$ dual to $P$ has exactly two cycles.
+Consequently, the preimage of the latter subset in $C$ has only one cycle $\tilde{\lambda}$.
+There are two cases : either $v_1$ and $v_2$ are consecutive or opposite in $n^\vee$.
+In the first case, the set $\Gamma_\lambda$ (see Definition \ref{deftropsimpleHarnack}) consists of a single edge, namely the edge dual to the edge of $n^\vee$ joining $v_1$ to $v_2$.
+In the second case, the set $\Gamma_\lambda$ consists of the two edges crossing at the node $n$.
+In both cases, the condition of Definition \ref{deftropsimpleHarnack} is not fulfilled.
+This leads to a contradiction.
+It follows that $n^\vee$ has at most one vertex outside $\partial \Delta$.

+The parallelogram $n^\vee$ cannot have four vertices on $\partial \Delta$, otherwise $C$ would be reducible and tropical Harnack curves are irreducible by definition.
+We deduce that $n^\vee$ has exactly three vertices on $\partial \Delta$.
+Now, it follows from elementary observations that these three vertices are distributed on exactly two sides of $\Delta$ and that these two sides of $\Delta$ intersect at a smooth vertex of $\Delta$. \end{proof}

-\begin{definition} Let $C \subset \mathbb{R}^2$ be a tropical Harnack curve with a single hyperbolic node $n$.
-We say that the node of $C$ is next to $\nu$ if $\nu$ is the smooth vertex of the Newton polygon of $C$ given in the previous proposition.\\ Denote by $ \T \mathcal{H}_{\Delta, \nu}$ the interior of the closure of the space of tropical Harnack curve with a single hyperbolic node next to $\nu$ inside the space of tropical curves of degree $\Delta$. \end{definition}
+\begin{Definition} Let $h:C \rightarrow\mathbb{R}^2$ be a tropical Harnack curve with a single hyperbolic node $n$.
+We say that the node of $C$ is next to $\vv$ if $\vv$ is the smooth vertex of the Newton polygon of $C$ given in Proposition \ref{proptropharnsinglenode}. \end{Definition}

-\begin{remark} Curves of $\T \mathcal{H}_{\Delta, \nu}$ are tropical curves with maximal number of compact holes and a 4-valent vertex as prescribed by proposition \ref{proptropharnsinglenode}.
-The other vertices can be of any valency (greater than 3). \end{remark}